Category: Plant dye processes

 Wool scarf, knotted to get a variegated effect, soaking in Sumac flower seed dye liquid.

 Sumac dyed fine wool scarf was over eco-printed with large red Catalpa Bignonionides leaves.
-Stronger result than Catalpa wool scarf 1; so Sumac tannin helped the colour deepen. [more so than previously over-dyed Comfrey wool scarf which stayed yellowish background]
+A stronger violet-brown leaf result than Catalpa wool scarf 1; so Sumac tannin must have helped the leaf colour deepen; more so than previously over-dyed Comfrey wool scarf which stayed yellowish background.
+[Both Sumac flowers and Catalpa Bignoniodes leaves are both ready in November, so a good choice to try again in 2025]

 05 Nov